 When all the disciples are gathered together, about one hundred and twenty in all, Peter recalls the fate of Judas and the need to replace him to restore the number of apostles to twelve.
 Through prayerful casting of lots, Matthias is chosen and becomes the twelfth apostle.

 On the day of Pentecost all the disciples are gathered together, are filled with the Holy Spirit and begin to speak in tongues.
 Peter addresses the crowd, telling them how Joel prophesied the event they are witnessing, then preaches Jesus as the true Messiah, after which about three thousand souls become believers.

 The apostles go on to preach daily, healing the sick, casting out demons and converting many.
 The fellowship of believers begins to grow and many of them sell their possessions, sharing what they have with the needy amongst them.

-Amongst those selling their possessions for the needy are Ananias and his wife Sapphira.
-But they are deceitful in their giving, considered to be an offence against God, They are separately rebuked by Peter then struck dead by the Holy Spirit, bringing fear to the whole church.
+Among those selling their possessions for the needy are Ananias and his wife Sapphira, but they are deceitful in their giving, which is considered to be an offence against God.
+They are separately rebuked by Peter then struck dead by the Holy Spirit, bringing fear to the whole church.

 The apostles’ working of many miracles angers the Jewish rulers -